 You can expect: a learning enrichment program that will include a series of workshops and sessions with the youngsters, as well as their families; social opportunities for families at oneg Shabbat, a tour of Jewish Toronto and other excursions; a Tzedekah project, and more.

-For the simcha (bar or bat mitzvah ceremony), Rabbi Goldberg guides each family through the process, personalizing the ritual to make it one truly meaningful, while ensuring that each candidate understands her or his role in the community as well as the ability to make a difference (Tikkun Olam).
+For the simcha (bar or bat mitzvah ceremony), our spiritual leader guides each family through the process, personalizing the ritual to make it one truly meaningful, while ensuring that each candidate understands her or his role in the community as well as the ability to make a difference (Tikkun Olam).
 She leads each bar or bat mitzvah ceremony, usually with a chazzan from our chazzanut team, in front of the congregation at Shabbat services.
 There, family, friends and members of Shir Libeynu attend to celebrate this important milestone.
 By participating at monthly Shabbat services and other Shir Libeynu events, the cohort’s young people will be developing a bond with each other and the community, which in turn will be fulfilling the action of l’dor v’dor (from generation to generation).

 It is not too early to make inquiries and commit to the program NOW, so you can be assured of a place and a time next year; as a community without a permanent site, our limited spaces fill up quickly.
 Planning for your child becoming a bar or bat mitzvah includes lots of steps, and we will walk you through them and inform you of costs, expectations and other details.
 Write our administrator, Natalie Wallach, at: email@example.com.